 more inclusive social identities

-We examined how South Indian students construct their social identities from multiple group memberships—and whether contact with caste and religious outgroups fosters more inclusive social identities.
+We examined how individuals construct their social identities from multiple group memberships—and whether intergroup contact fosters more inclusive social identities.
 Participants (N = 351) viewed 24 identity cards, each representing a person with whom participants shared none, one, two, or all three group memberships.
 Participants reported whether they considered each person as “us” or “not us”, showing whom they included in their ingroup, and whom they excluded.
-Using this method, we found that participants tended to exclude caste and religious minorities, replicating persistent social divides.
+Using this method, we found that participants tended to exclude caste and religious outgroups, replicating persistent social divides in South India.
 Bridging these divides, cross-group friendship was associated with more inclusive identities, while more inclusive identities were associated with more favourable outgroup attitudes.
-Negative contact—but not social dominance orientation—was associated with less inclusive identities, showing that past experiences shaped whom participants considered “us” and “not us”.
+Negative contact—but not social dominance orientation—was associated with less inclusive identities, showing that past experiences—not ideological orientations—shaped whom participants considered “us” and “not us”.
 Contact and identity processes were unrelated to support for affirmative action.

 How we feel about and act toward others depends on whom we consider “us” and “them”—that is, whom we include in our ingroup, and whom we exclude (for a review, see Reimer, Schmid, Hewstone, & Al Ramiah, in press).
-In some situations, it is clear who is in the ingroup and who is not.
+Sometimes it is clear who is in the ingroup and who is not.
 On a football pitch, for example, players tend to think of their own team as “us”, and of the other team as “them”, and try their best to make their own team win.
-In many situations, this distinction is less clear because it rests on multiple categories.
-Often, these categories are interrelated.
-Many Americans, for example, associate being American with being White American (Devos & Banaji, 2005).
-This suggests that whom Americans consider “us” and “them” might depend on someone’s race and nationality (and perhaps other categories, such as religion or language).
-In this paper, we examine how people’s group memberships shape whom they consider “us” and “not us”, and test what the antecedents and consequences of more inclusive social identities are.
+In many situations, this distinction is less clear because it rests on multiple – and often interrelated - categories.
+Many Americans, for example, associate being American with being White (Devos & Banaji, 2005), suggesting that whom Americans consider “us” and “them” might depend on someone’s race and nationality (and perhaps other categories, such as religion or language).
+Here, we examine how people’s group memberships shape whom they consider “us” and “not us” and test the antecedents and consequences of more inclusive social identities.

 Social psychological theories have argued for the importance of considering two (Berry, 1997; Crisp & Hewstone, 2007; Dovidio, Gaertner & Saguy, 2009) or more (Roccas & Brewer, 2002) social categories for understanding intergroup relations.
 Broadly, these perspectives recognise that we are part of multiple overlapping groups; that we have a subjective sense of who is “us” and “them” that goes beyond the objective facts of group membership; and that identification across multiple categories affects our attitudes toward people with whom we share some, but not all, group memberships.
 However, these perspectives have lacked methods for measuring identification across multiple categories.

-Addressing this shortcoming, van Dommelen, Schmid, Hewstone, Gonsalkorale, and Brewer (2015) developed the triple crossed-categorization task to measure how individuals combine multiple group memberships to construct their social identities.
+Addressing this shortcoming, van Dommelen and colleagues (2015) developed the triple crossed-categorization task.
 In this task, participants view identity cards, each of which represents a fictitious person with whom participants share none, one, two, or all of three group memberships.
 Participants report whether they consider each person as “us” or “not us”, showing whom they include in their ingroup, and whom they exclude.
 The researchers analysed participants’ responses quantitatively, as social identity inclusiveness, and qualitatively, as social identity structure.
 They operationalised inclusiveness as the total number of targets a participant had categorized as “us”.
 They coded responses according to structures proposed by Roccas and Brewer (2002).
-Figure 1 shows schematic representations of various plausible structures, ordered by their inclusiveness.
+Figure 1 shows schematic representations of various plausible structures.